aadityapawar/playwright-ts-sportsbet/README.md

 This framework is designed using playwright test automation tool with typescript.
 It uses page object model + fixture capability in playwright.
-Currently there is only one type of test which is placing the bets in first available racecard and assert in betSlip
+Currently there is only one type of test which is placing the bets in first available racecard and assert in betSlip.

 ### Steps to run test: